R-CoderDotCom/Awesome-R-packages/README.md

 - [Shiny](https://cran.r-project.org/web/packages/shiny/index.html).
 Interactive web applications with R. Automatic "reactive" binding between inputs and outputs and extensive prebuilt widgets make it possible to build beautiful, responsive, and powerful applications with minimal effort.
 - [flexdashboard](https://cran.r-project.org/web/packages/flexdashboard/index.html).
 Format for converting an R Markdown document to a grid oriented dashboard.
 The dashboard flexibly adapts the size of it's components to the containing web page.
 - [shinydashboard](https://cran.r-project.org/web/packages/shinydashboard/index.html).
 Create dashboards with 'Shiny'.
 This package provides a theme on top of 'Shiny', making it easy to create attractive dashboards.
+- [shinythemes](https://cran.r-project.org/web/packages/shinythemes/).
+Themes for use with Shiny.
+Includes several Bootstrap themesfrom <http://bootswatch.com/>, which are packaged for use with Shinyapplications.